vegaprotocol/documentation/docs/releases/overview.md

 These fixes and stability improvements bring the data node software into a state of readiness for the Alpha Mainnet market simulations.

 To round off this release several API improvements have been introduced, along with a number of bug fixes, preparing the core and wallet software for the market simulations.
-Until then, the team is focused on completing the wallet token support, increasing the test coverage and fixing any bugs found along the way.
+Until then, the team is focused on completing wallet API token support, increasing the test coverage and fixing any bugs found along the way.

 :::caution Breaking changes
 **Wallet API  and command removals**: Over the recent testnet releases a number of the wallet APIs have been deprecated.
 The deployment of `0.66.0` now removes a number of these deprecated fields, endpoints and commands.